mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Give an exhausted friendly minion +6/+6.

 name:     Crystalline Reinforcement
-text:     Double the Attack and Health buffs of friendly minions.
+text:     Double the ⚔️ and ❤️ buffs of friendly minions.

 name:     Disciple of Yggdra
 text:     When an enemy is **Stunned**, transform this minion into Yggdra's Voracity and draw a card.